TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/mutual-tls/_index.md

 title: "Mutual TLS"
 description: "Mutual TLS authentication"
 weight: 9
-new_in_version: 3.29.0
+new_in_version: 3.30.0
 aliases: [/getting-started/aws/ecs/mutual-tls]
 ---

-{{% tts %}} supports mutual TLS authentication via a supported proxy (Envoy).
+{{% tts %}} supports mutual TLS authentication via a supported proxy (Envoy and Traefik).

 <!--more-->

 ## Mechanism

-{{% tts %}} does not terminate mTLS connections.
-This is done by the proxy.
-The proxy is expected to forward the sanitized client certificate chain as an HTTP header.
+{{% tts %}} does not terminate mTLS connections: this is done by the proxy.
+The proxy is expected to forward the presented TLS client certificate via an HTTP header to {{% tts %}}.

 {{% tts %}} verifies this header with a pre-configured list of CAs.